 There are a significant number of attacks available against wireless systems and in the next few weeks we will be posting another blog discussing an alternate attack method.

 Forfusion practices (including GSS) have significant experience in deploying, securing and managing wireless solutions from multiple vendors.
-If you would like further information visit the Forfusion Homepage, GSS Homepage or contact us at email@example.com.
+If you would like further information, contact us at email@example.com.

 Continue to Cyber-Security: Do You Have an Evil Twin?
 Part 3.